mystikonetwork/mystiko-core/docs/tutorials/tutorial01.md

 ```

 ## Initialize the library
-After imported the bundled javascript library, it inserts a global variable `mystiko` to let you visit all
+After imported the bundled javascript library, it inserts a global variable {@link module:mystiko} to let you visit all
 exported methods/classes/constants from single source.
 However, before you could use it, you need to initialize the
 library by calling this function: